zoomdmartin02/MechaCar_Statistical_Analysis/README.md

 ![AWD](Resources/Rplot04.png)
 ![Linear Regression to Predict MPG](Resources/Linear_Regression_1.png)

-According to the above plots for visual reference and Linear Regression output of our linear regression test, the following independent variables provided significant non-random amount of variance to the mpg values in the dataset:
+According to the above plots for visual reference and Linear Regression output of our linear regression test, the following independent variables provided significant non-random amount of variance to the mpg values in the dataset.
+This is known by the "P-Value", which generally is used to indicate whether the probability of correlation when significant is some number less than 0.05:
-* vehicle length
+* vehicle length; P-Value of 2.60e-12
-* ground clearance
+* ground clearance; P-Value of 5.21e-08

-Note:  vehicle weight also likely has some impact, but the significance is only slight.
+Note:  vehicle weight also likely has some impact, but the significance is only slight; P-Value of 0.0776

 The following independent variables did not show non-random effect on MPG:
-* Spoiler Angle
+* Spoiler Angle; P-Value of 0.3069
-* AWD
+* AWD; P-Value of 0.1852

+It should also be noted that the (Intercept) is also showing non-random amount of variance to the mpg values.
+Per bootcamp text, > When an intercept is statistically significant, it means there are other variables and factors that contribute to the variation > in quarter-mile time that have not been included in our model.
+These variables may or may not be within our dataset and may  still need to be collected or observed."

 * Is the slope of the linear model considered to be zero?
 Why or why not?
 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?